gszecsenyi/commodore64_LLM_RAG/README.md

 # commodore64 LLM RAG application with Python backend

+Commodore 64 frontend, and python backend to query the latest free Commodore 64 User Guide into RAG architecture using LLM ChromaDB.

+OpenAI Token required to run.

 ## The C64 application
 ![Screenshot](img/screenshot_with_issue.png)

+The application sends the data to the Python environment without errors, but 1 or 1 letter is missing during the return.
 ## Setup the environment

 ### Configure the serial port